Guest Season: What It's Like to Stay Here

 Please do not bring pets to Tassajara; this includes the parking area.
 Service dogs are permitted.

 During the summer months, there is always an extreme fire danger in the wilderness, and especially in and around Tassajara.
 No open flames are permitted in the forest except in authorized campsites.
 Smoking is not permitted in any buildings, on porches or decks, or on the trails.
 Please check with the office regarding directions to our designated smoking area.
-Our office staff will show you how to use the kerosene lamps safely.
-Please never leave lamps burning when you are not in the room, be mindful of the distance between lamps and curtains, and do not go to sleep with the lamps burning.
-Also, be aware that if the lamp is lit, or has recently been lit, the glass globe may be very hot.
-Please do not burn candles in your room and, if you burn incense, do not leave it unattended.
+Also, please do not burn candles in your room and, if you burn incense, do not leave it unattended.